satpalsr/sdk/docs/server.audiooptions.referencedistance.md

 ## AudioOptions.referenceDistance property

-The reference distance for reducing volume as the audio source moves away from the listener.
+The maximum reference distance between the audio source and the listener where the audio will still be max volume.
+Defaults to 10.

 **Signature:**